What Does it Take to Be a Retail Sales Supervisor?

 - Instruct staff on how to handle difficult and complicated sales.

-What a Retail Sales Supervisor Should Know
+Qualities of a Retail Sales Supervisor

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.